When are shows?

 There are many answers to this question.
 Here are a just a couple of ours…

 A good storyteller is someone who takes the audience into their experience: someone who lets us feel the feelings they had, see what they saw, hear what they heard.
-When they get embarrassed, we get embarrassed, when they wait for that phone to ring, we’re the one with butterflies.
+When they get embarrassed, we get embarrassed, when they’re waiting for that phone to ring, we’re the ones with butterflies.

 The best storytellers take us from the beginning, middle and end of a tale with emotional transparency and faith in the value of their own, real personality.

 How might a potential storyteller prepare?

 What comes to mind when you think on the theme of the night?